 As the College Sport Research Institute’s official journal, JIIA is dedicated to critically examining ethical, social, economic, and political issues surrounding college sport in the United States and providing readers with thought-provoking editorials, research articles, and reviews.

-The College Sport Research Institute (CSRI) at The University of North Carolina at Chapel Hill is a nonprofit organization involving faculty from across the United States and around the world.
+The College Sport Research Institute (CSRI) at The University of South Carolina - Columbia is a nonprofit organization involving faculty from across the United States and around the world.
 CSRI is committed to supporting independent data collection and analysis related to college-sport issues.

 Dr. David Ridpath